ialobanov/ialobanov/README.md

 # Welcome to my personal github repository

+`- The universe is chaotic.
+Good prompts impose order. (c) chatgpt`

 I'm an IT Engineer at a tech company, passionate about automation and infrastructure-as-code.

 ## Tech Stack